5 Effective Eye Exercises for Concussion Patients to Improve Vision

 Eye Exercises for Concussion Recovery

-Vision problems are a possible secondary effect of brain injury, even mild brain injury such as concussion.
-Vision problems can range from double vision to bouncing images.
+Vision problems can be a secondary effect of brain injury, even mild brain injury such as concussion.
+Vision problems range from double vision to headaches to bouncing images and other visual changes

-The following eye exercises will strengthen your eye muscles and work towards restoring proper vision.
+The following eye exercises for concussion will strengthen your eye muscles and help restore proper vision.

 1. Near/Far Exercises

-This eye exercise for concussion patients was designed to help your eyes transition from looking at an object close by to looking at something far away.
+This eye exercise for concussion patients was designed to train your eyes to transition from looking at an object close up to looking at something far away.

 What you need: Two papers with a letter written on each.